outragedpinkracoon/outragedpinkracoon.github.io/_posts/2024-12-2-advent-of-bad-management.md

 ## Scenario 1

 🎅: "Ugh, it’s only Day 1 and everything's already gone to hell," Santa thought as he watched elves frantically produce random amounts of toys.
 "How hard is it to follow a quota?
 Oh wait, I forgot to give them one… well they should know what to do by now!"

+🤦‍♀️ Santa forgot to clarify the expected gift-making quota for the elves (not that he'd admit it!), leading to wildly varying toy production.
+Some elves made 1000 toys quickly; some made 2 to the highest standards.

 * [See submissions here!](https://www.linkedin.com/feed/update/urn:li:activity:7269275673981071361/)
 * [Top 3!](https://www.linkedin.com/posts/outragedpinkracoon_adventofbadmanagement-festivefun-management-activity-7269442677656489985-Oslv)